AngleProtocol/merkl-docs/merkl-mechanisms/technical-overview.md

 #### Focus - Opportunity page

-On an Opportunity page, you’ll find key metrics that aggregate all active campaigns for that opportunity:
+On an Opportunity page, you'll find key metrics that aggregate all active campaigns for that opportunity:

-* APR
+* **APR (Annual Percentage Rate)**: The yearly return from participating in the opportunity, expressed as a percentage.
+The APR can be fixed and remain constant throughout the campaign, or it can be variable and fluctuate based on factors such as the number of participants.
-* TVL (Total Value Locked)
+* **TVL (Total Value Locked)**: The total value of **eligible** assets for the campaigns on the opportunity.
+This reflects only the assets that meet the campaign's eligibility criteria—for example, if a campaign includes a blacklist, the TVL excludes the value held by blacklisted addresses.
+The TVL serves as a key indicator of the market/pool's size and liquidity depth, and directly impacts the opportunity's APR.
+When multiple campaigns run on the same opportunity with different eligibility rules, the displayed TVL is the maximum eligible TVL across all campaigns.
-* Daily rewards (the amount of rewards shared each day among participants)
+* **Daily Rewards**: The total amount of tokens or points distributed each day, shared among all eligible users across the campaigns on the opportunity.
+When multiple campaigns run on an opportunity, the displayed daily rewards represent the sum of all individual campaign daily rewards.

 <figure><img src="../.gitbook/assets/Group 24.png" alt=""><figcaption><p>Campaign-specific info on the opportunity page</p></figcaption></figure>